-I’d grown up in the suburbs of Toronto in the 1960s and 70s, and though I’m thankful for the comfortable and safe life my parents gave me, I never was a city guy.
+I’d grown up in the suburbs of Toronto, Canada in the 1960s and 70s, and though I’m thankful for the comfortable and safe life my parents gave me, I never was a city guy.
 The lack of natural beauty always left me empty.
 I’m sure my attraction to the country and addiction to beauty had something to do with fond memories I’d gained at the family cottage on the shores of Georgian Bay.
 It was a log place built in 1923 by a bachelor great uncle of mine named Ken Evans.
+That’s him below.

 Grandpa cooked for us both, kept the woodstove going when it got cold, and taught me to plane boards, cut firewood patiently with a Swede saw, drive a motorboat and play crokinole on the kitchen table at night.
 As we flicked the little wooden disks across the crokinole board with the sound of crickets wafting in through open windows, we listened to Grandpa’s tube radio.
 It was AM only, ancient even at that time, and it took a few minutes to warm up after you turned it ON by clicking the wooden volume knob.
 Somehow, mysteriously to me as a boy, that old radio brought in stations from thousands of miles away at night.
 Only at night, though.
 During the day we got a few faint stations from other places in Ontario, only because there wasn’t anything local.
 But when summer nights came, it brought southern accents into the cottage kitchen, voices with friendly lilts from radio stations in Tennessee, Louisianna, New York, Florida, Kentucky and other far-flung places.
 The voices would wax and wane on their own as they came out of the radio.
 Sometimes there was music, other times radio dramas.
 I know now this sort of thing is called “skip transmission”, but at the time it was just part of the mystique of life outside the city for me.